 What we learnt from 'The Space in Sound'

-Last month, we were finally able to present some of our delayed programme, The Space in Sound, in a series of online events.
-Over Zoom, we shared a masterclass with sound designer Paul Davies, a conversation between Paul and filmmaker Aneil Karia, and a series of talks from artist Haroon Mirza and academics Kersten Glandien and Lucy Harrison.
+Here, David Richards, Producer of The Space in Sound, reflects on some of the learnings from this series of online events, which included a masterclass with sound designer Paul Davies, a conversation between Paul and filmmaker Aneil Karia, and a series of talks from artist Haroon Mirza and academics Kersten Glandien and Lucy Harrison.

 1. There are three sound worlds in film.

 It was a great pleasure to be able to spend 3 hours in the company of Paul Davies discussing the ways in which sound can be used to immerse an audience into the world of a film.
 Paul thinks of there being three distinct spaces that sound can can create to support the director’s intentions:

 This is the creation of the audio world as seen on-screen: a car drives past, and it sounds as you would expect it to; if something is seen, you hear it as you would in real life; the mix of sounds approximates the natural mix of sounds that an objective ear would hear.
 You can think of this sound-space as the space of documentary-sound.

 This is the creation of the audio world as experienced by the character the scene is focussed on.
 Elements of the sound world are pushed or pulled, heightened or lowered in the mix, in order to better illustrate the emotional state of the character: a police siren is brought up in the mix to increase the feeling of jeopardy for a character in trouble; the train doors close more loudly than usual in order to jolt the character awake from their hungover dream.
 This sound-space is rooted in the real world, but focussed on how the character experiences that world.